 Martyrdom is a special kind of codependency.
 Melody Beattie, author of Codependent No More (Amazon associate link), defines a codependent as “one who has let another person’s behavior affect him or her, and who is obsessed with controlling that person’s behavior.”

-“Martyrs feel like it’s their responsibility to make other people happy, and deep down, they are afraid of not being valued or needed,” Myer explains.Martyrs feel like it’s their responsibility to make other people happy, and deep down, they are… Click To Tweet
+“Martyrs feel like it’s their responsibility to make other people happy, and deep down, they are afraid of not being valued or needed,” Myer explains.Martyrs feel like it’s their responsibility to make other people happy, and deep down, they are afraid of not being valued or needed.
+Click To Tweet